The summer is heating up in Columbus, and so is our live theater scene.

 If you’re looking for fantastic shows, you don’t need to go all the way to New York or the West End.
 Columbus has its own thriving theater community, including independent theaters, outdoor stages, historic venues, and larger touring shows.

 Columbus is home to world-class dance companies, free outdoor Shakespearean theatre, multiple symphonies, The Columbus Opera, and many venues for live music and comedy.
-Mark your calendars, because you won't want to miss these upcoming performances for the 2025 summer season!
+Mark your calendars (and get your pass for the Columbus Live Music Trail), because you won't want to miss these upcoming performances and concerts for the 2026 summer season!

 Columbus Commons